GroestlCoin/copay/README.md

 ## License

-Groestlcoin Mobile Wallet is released under the MIT License.
-Please refer to the [LICENSE](https://github.com/Groestlcoinofficial/Groestlcoin-mobile-wallet/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.
+GroestlPay is released under the MIT License.
+Please refer to the [LICENSE](https://github.com/Groestlcoinofficial/GroestlPay/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.